Lissa is a huge Disney Parks fanatic, going multiple times a year with her family. She is fascinated by the work of Disney's Imagineers.

 The Design of Spaceship Earth's Structure

-The ride portion of the structure sits on smaller trusses webbed through the center of that ring and spirals upwards into the ball.
+The ride portion of the structure sits on smaller trusses webbed through the center of the ring, and the track spirals upwards into the ball.
 The ring, in turn, is supported by six legs that are anchored on piles 160 feet deep into the ground.
-What you see of Spaceship Earth aboveground is 180 feet tall, so there is a lot more to Spaceship Earth than you think!
+The visible portion of Spaceship Earth that's above the ground is 180 feet tall, so there is a lot more to Spaceship Earth than you think!

 The outer shell of the structure is attached to the center ring with pyramids made of steel pipe called quadrupods that interlock and extend upwards and downwards to form a sphere.
-There are actually two layers to the outer shell, so the inner layer could provide water-proofing and fire protection while the outer layer could look really cool without anything messing up the design elements.
+There are actually two layers to the outer shell.
+The inner layer provides water-proofing, insulation, and fire protection, while the outer layer provides Spaceship Earth's aesthetics.

-The inner layer is made up of steel panels and a neoprene sheet over it.
+The inner layer is made up of steel panels with a neoprene sheet covering them.
 A gutter system runs around this inner layer at the sphere's equator so no water goes underneath the sphere and drenches guests.
 Instead, the water runs through gaps in the outer layer, gets caught in the gutter, and drains underground and out into the World Showcase lake.

-The outer layer is composed of 11,324 alucobond panels (alucobond consists of a sheet of polyethylene plastic sandwiched between two layers of aluminum), chosen for lightweight strength and its ability to withstand the frequent rains and hurricanes of central Florida.
+The outer layer is composed of 11,324 alucobond panels, which consist of a sheet of polyethylene plastic sandwiched between two layers of aluminum.
+Alucobond was chosen for lightweight strength and its ability to withstand the frequent rains and hurricanes of central Florida.

 Fun Facts About Spaceship Earth

 - MIT scientists were asked to conduct wind tunnel testing on a 1/16 scale model of the structure in order to prevent guests from getting knocked over by strong winds as they walked under the ball!